Sony A9 vs A99

 It is notable that the A9 offers wifi support, while the A99 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the A9 and the A99 have been discontinued, but can regularly be found used on eBay.
-The A99 was replaced by the Sony A99 II, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Both the A9 and the A99 have been discontinued, but can regularly be found used on ebay.
+The A99 was replaced by the Sony A99, while the A9 was followed by the Sony A9 II.
+Further information on the features and operation of the A9 and A99 can be found, respectively, in the Sony A9 Manual (free pdf) or the online Sony A99 Manual.

 So how do things add up?
 Is there a clear favorite between the Sony A9 and the Sony A99?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Sony Alpha A9: